sap-tutorials/devtoberfest-2022/tutorials/devtoberfest-week-5-codingchallenge/devtoberfest-week-5-codingchallenge.md

 ### Database client

-You should be able to work with your database instance.
-Below is a list of typical clients plus links to more information, if you need to make familiarize yourself with the particular tool.
+You should be able to work with your database instance: have an authorized user and be able to run SQL statements.

+Below is a list of typical clients (plus links to more information, if you need to familiarize yourself with the particular tool).

 - [SAP HANA Client](https://developers.sap.com/tutorials/hana-clients-install.html),
 - [SAP Database Explorer](https://developers.sap.com/group.hana-cloud-get-started.html),